 in for characters of the same sex.
 Occasionally both characters are scared and cling to each other.

 A common variation is to have a larger, stronger character hold on to a weaker, smaller character (the man is scared and wants the girl to protect him) or for the braggart who claimed to be brave who is the more terrified

 Another variant is a child hiding behind a teenager or adult and peeking around their leg fearfully/suspiciously.
-This is played more for Moe
+This last one is played more for adorable factor